Conformally covariant boundary correlation functions with a quantum group: Further properties

 We apply Proposition~\ref{prop: general asymptotics with subrepresentations} to this.
 More precisely, for all terms $\Wbas_{l_n} \tens F^{d_n-1-l_n}.\tau_0^+$ we have

-Now the vector $v$ reads $v = \sum_{l_n} A^+_{l_n} \Wbas_{l_n} \tens F^{d_n-1-l_n}.\tau_0^+$, so by linearity we have
+Now the vector $v$ reads $v = \sum_{l_n} A^+_{l_n} \times \Wbas_{l_n} \tens F^{d_n-1-l_n}.\tau_0^+$, so by linearity we have

-where in the last step we used the facts that $\sum_{l_n} A^+_{l_n} \, \Wbas_{l_n}\tens\Wbas_{d_n-1-l_n} = \big( q-q^{-1} \big)^{d_n-1} \qfact{d_n-1}^2 \times \tau^{(1;d_n,d_n)}_0$ in the notation of Equation~\eqref{eq: tensor product hwv}, and $\sF^{(x_0)}[\tau^{(1;d_n,d_n)}_0](0,1) = B^{d_n,d_n}_1$ by Proposition~\ref{prop: asymptotics with subrepresentations}. \end{proof}
+where in the last step we used the facts that $\sum_{l_n} A^+_{l_n} \times \Wbas_{l_n}\tens\Wbas_{d_n-1-l_n} = \big( q-q^{-1} \big)^{d_n-1} \qfact{d_n-1}^2 \times \tau^{(1;d_n,d_n)}_0$ in the notation of Equation~\eqref{eq: tensor product hwv}, and $\sF^{(x_0)}[\tau^{(1;d_n,d_n)}_0](0,1) = B^{d_n,d_n}_1$, by Proposition~\ref{prop: asymptotics with subrepresentations}. \end{proof}

-\begin{rem} \emph{ Proposition~\ref{prop: the role of infinity in Mobius coveriant case} can be seen in two ways: it allows us to trade Möbius covariance to dependence on one variable less.
-Directly by the statement, any Möbius covariant function of $n$ variables may be viewed as a function of $n-1$ variables --- we can either get rid of the variable $x_1$ or $x_n$.
-Conversely, if we assume that $v \in \bigotimes_{j=1}^n \Wd_{d_j}$ lies in a $d$-dimensional irreducible subrepresentation, then we can view it as a Möbius covariant function of $n+1$ variables --- either associated to the vector $R_+^{-1}(v) \in \Wd_d \tens \big( \bigotimes_{j=1}^n \Wd_{d_j} \big)$ or to the vector $R_-^{-1}(v) \in \big( \bigotimes_{j=1}^n \Wd_{d_j} \big) \tens \Wd_d$, and with the additional variable respectively to the right or to the left of all other variables.} \end{rem}
+\begin{rem} \emph{ Proposition~\ref{prop: the role of infinity in Mobius coveriant case} can be seen in two ways: it allows us to trade M\"obius covariance to dependence on one variable less.
+Directly by the statement, any M\"obius covariant function of $n$ variables may be viewed as a function of $n-1$ variables --- we can either get rid of the variable $x_1$ or $x_n$.
+Conversely, if we assume that $v \in \bigotimes_{j=1}^n \Wd_{d_j}$ lies in a $d$-dimensional irreducible subrepresentation, then we can view it as a M\"obius covariant function of $n+1$ variables --- either associated to the vector $R_+^{-1}(v) \in \Wd_d \tens \big( \bigotimes_{j=1}^n \Wd_{d_j} \big)$ or to the vector $R_-^{-1}(v) \in \big( \bigotimes_{j=1}^n \Wd_{d_j} \big) \tens \Wd_d$, and with the additional variable respectively to the right or to the left of all other variables. } \end{rem}